61-6D-6D-6F/itag-utube-docs/README.md

 # ![icon](https://github.com/61-6D-6D-6F/itag-utube-docs/assets/30551234/828dce89-c999-45d8-a308-0b2648adf312) ITag UTube Firefox extension - documentation:
-ITag UTube  - organize your favourite channels and videos with custom tags using the browser's local storage without a need of google account.
+ITag UTube  - organize your favorite channels and videos with custom tags using the browser's local storage without a need of google account.

 ## Features:
 - uses the browser's local storage, no need to have a google account, your data is local